Comparing Options Media Group (OTCMKTS:OPMG) and Harte Hanks (NASDAQ:HRTH)

 Analyst Ratings

-This is a breakdown of recent ratings and price targets for Options Media Group and Harte Hanks, as provided by MarketBeat.com.
+This is a summary of current ratings and price targets for Options Media Group and Harte Hanks, as provided by MarketBeat.

 |Sell Ratings